Andy Bechtolsheim

-Early life
+Early life and education

 Bechtolsheim was born at Hängeberg am Ammersee, located in Finning, Landsberg, Bavaria, the second of four children.
 The isolated house had no television or close neighbors, so he experimented with electronics as a child.
 His family moved to Rome in 1963.
 Five years later, in 1968, the family relocated again, to Nonnenhorn on Lake Constance in Germany.
 At age 16, he designed an industrial controller for a nearby company based on the Intel 8008, which he then programmed in binary code as he had no access to assemblers.
 Royalties from the product supported much of his education.

-As an engineering student at Technical University of Munich Bechtolsheim entered the Jugend forscht contest for young researchers, and after entering for three years, won the physics prize in 1974.
-At the same time, he had been bored and angry with the level of his studies, which was why he transferred to Carnegie Mellon University in 1975 with the help of a Fulbright scholarship, where he obtained his Master's degree in Computer Science in 1976.
-In 1977, he transferred to Stanford University and became a Ph.D. student in electrical engineering.
+Bechtolsheim participated in the Jugend forscht competition for young researchers three times and won the physics prize in 1974.
+He began studying electrical engineering with a focus on data processing at the Technical University of Munich, supported by the German Academic Scholarship Foundation, and graduated with an engineering degree.
+Frustrated by the limited access to computers and dissatisfied with his studies, he moved to the United States in 1975 with the help of a Fulbright scholarship and earned a master's degree in computer engineering from Carnegie Mellon University in 1976.

+In 1977, Bechtolsheim moved to Silicon Valley after receiving an internship offer from Justin Rattner at Intel.
+When Rattner relocated to Oregon, Bechtolsheim chose instead to enroll at Stanford University as a Ph.D. student in electrical engineering.
+He left Stanford five years later to pursue opportunities in the technology industry.